zuplo/docs/docs/dedicated/overview.md

 Dedicated Managed hosting might be the right choice for you if you need:

-- To run you API Gateway on the Cloud Provider of your choice.
+- To run you API Gateway on the cloud provider of your choice.
 - To customize networking configurations, such as restricting access to the public internet.
 - Have geographical deployment requirements where the